ibm-cloud-docs/containers/cs_integrations_helm.md

 Helm charts from the **iks-charts** and **ibm-charts** repositories are fully integrated into the {{site.data.keyword.cloud_notm}} support organization.
 If you have a question or an issue with using these Helm charts, you can use one of the {{site.data.keyword.containerlong_notm}} support channels.
 For more information, see [Getting help and support](/docs/containers?topic=containers-cs_troubleshoot_clusters#clusters_getting_help).

 **What are the prerequisites to use Helm and can I use Helm in a private cluster?** </br>
 To deploy Helm charts, you must install the Helm CLI on your local machine and install the Helm server Tiller in your cluster.
 The image for Tiller is stored in the public Google Container Registry.
-To access the image during Tiller installation, your cluster must allow public network connectivity to the public Google Container Registry.
-Clusters that enable the public service endpoint can automatically access the image.
-Private clusters that are protected with a custom firewall, or clusters that enabled the private service endpoint only, do not allow access to the Tiller image.
+To access the image during the Tiller installation, your cluster must allow public network connectivity to the public Google Container Registry.
+Classic clusters that are connected to a public VLAN and VPC clusters with subnets that are configured with a public gateway can access the image and install Tiller.
+Private clusters that are protected with a custom firewall, or clusters that do not have public network connectivity, such as classic clusters that are connected to a private VLAN only, or VPC clusters with subnets that are not configured with a public gateway, do not allow access to the Tiller image.
 Instead, you can [pull the image to your local machine, and push the image to your namespace in {{site.data.keyword.registryshort_notm}}](#private_local_tiller), or [install Helm charts without using Tiller](#private_install_without_tiller).

 ## Setting up Helm in a cluster with public access
 {: #public_helm_install}

-If your cluster enabled the public service endpoint, you can install the Helm server Tiller by using the public image in the Google Container Registry.
+If you have a classic cluster that is connected to a public VLAN, or a VPC cluster with a subnet that is configured with a public gatway, you can install the Helm server Tiller by using the public image in the Google Container Registry.
 {: shortdesc}

 Before you begin:
 - [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)
 - To install Tiller with a Kubernetes service account and cluster role binding in the `kube-system` namespace, make sure that you have the [`cluster-admin` role](/docs/containers?topic=containers-users#access_policies).

-To install Helm in a cluster with public access:
+To install Helm in a cluster with public network access:

 1. Install the <a href="https://helm.sh/docs/using_helm/#installing-helm" target="_blank">Helm CLI <img src="../icons/launch-glyph.svg" alt="External link icon"></a> on your local machine.